IISE-CIS Mobile App Competition

-The objectives of the fourth IIE-CIS Mobile App Competition are (1) to motivate students to use their creativity in developing mobile apps that are based on theories and practices of Industrial & Systems Engineering or related fields; and (2) to develop a business plan to justify the need for their mobile app in the market place.
+The objectives of the fifth IISE-CIS Mobile App Competition are (1) to motivate students to use their creativity in developing mobile apps that are based on theories and practices of Industrial & Systems Engineering or related fields; and (2) to develop a business plan to justify the need for their mobile app in the market place.

 - Any undergraduate or graduate students, domestic or international, from higher education institutions in the field of Industrial & Systems Engineering or related fields.